-- A small group of key officers plus legal counsel, investment banker, proxy soliciting firm, and public relations firm. - Continuing contact and periodic meetings of the team are important. - A periodic fire drill with the team is the best way to maintain a state of preparedness; the team should be familiar with the hedge funds and other investors that have made activist approaches generally and be particularly focused on those that have approached other companies in the same industry and the tactics each fund has used. - Periodic updates to the company's board of directors.
+- A small group of key officers plus legal counsel, investment banker, proxy soliciting firm, and public relations firm. - Continuing contact and periodic meetings of the team are important. - A periodic fire drill with the team is the best way to maintain a state of preparedness; the team should be familiar with the hedge funds and other investors that have made activist approaches generally and be particularly focused on those that have approached other companies in the same industry and the tactics each fund has used; the team should also use that familiarity to be alert to any contacts or interest shown by known activists. - Periodic updates to the company's board of directors.